hodrigohamalho/teiid-openshift-examples/rdbms-example/README.md

 JDBC Driver: `teiid-12.2.1-jdbc.jar`

-As this example don't use authentication, no user and password is needed.
+As this example don't use authentication, no credentials are needed.

 ### JDBC on Openshift